wrld3d/wrld-themes/README.md

 ## License

-The eeGeo 3D Maps SDK is released under the Eegeo Platform SDK Evaluation license.
+All textures and assets are released under the Creative Commons Attribution 4.0 International license.
 See the [LICENSE.md](https://github.com/eegeo/eegeo-themes/blob/master/LICENSE.md) file for details.